kidskoding/word-quest/README.md

 # word-quest
 A simple word roguelike game developed with Rust.

 Play Now! at https://kidskoding.itch.io/word-quest.
-Linux support is coming soon!!!
+Linux and Mac support is coming soon!!!

 Create words using the given letter tiles to reach the target score for each round.
 You win the game if you can survive 5 rounds!
 If you can't reach the target score in 4 attempts, the game is over!